Destinations Greece The Cyclades Paros

 The capital · the ferry hub · the underrated half

-The capital, the ferry terminal, the museum town — and underrated by anyone who only spends the 90 minutes between ferries here.
-The Panagia Ekatontapiliani (4th-century-AD Byzantine basilica, the oldest continuously-operating church in Greece) is the visit.
-The Archaeological Museum (Parian marble Aphrodite, the Parian Chronicle inscription) is the second.
-The Parikia waterfront has serious fish at Sigi Ikthios.
+The capital, the ferry hub, the museum town — underrated by anyone who only spends the 90 minutes between boats.
+The Panagia Ekatontapiliani (4th-century-AD Byzantine basilica, one of the oldest in Greece) is the visit; the Archaeological Museum (Parian-marble Aphrodite, the Parian Chronicle) is the second.
 Walk the back lanes after the day-trippers leave.

-Ferry hubPanagia Ekatontapiliani · since 4th c.
-ADSigi Ikthios for fish
+Ferry hubPanagia Ekatontapiliani · 4th c.
+ADArchaeological Museum

 03